takinabradley/component-classnames/README.md

         This tells the component to apply the `column` modifier to the element using the `Component` name, shifting the layout with ease.

-        If a component requires extensive re-styling on multiple pages, you could provide a modifier with the page name in the default styles to quickly modify a component to suit the page's needs, without effecting other pages.
+        If a component requires extensive restyling on one or more pages, you could add a modifier on the container with the page's name to quickly modify a component to suit the page's needs without effecting other pages.
       */}
       <Component customCSS={modifiers: {Component: 'column'}} />
     </div>